www.DieselNet.com. Copyright © Ecopoint Inc. Revision 2014.12

 Please log in to view the complete version of this paper.

-The question often arises “Are there viable alternatives to the diesel engine?”
-Figure 1, adapted from a study by Chrysler Corporation , shows that there are few powerplant alternatives that can meet the efficiency of a direct injection diesel engine.
+However, the question often arises “Are there viable alternatives to the diesel engine?”
+Figure 2, adapted from a study by Chrysler Corporation , shows that there are few powerplant alternatives that can meet the efficiency of a direct injection diesel engine.
 The object of this paper is to briefly examine a host of powerplant and powerplant/drivetrain combinations that could be considered as potential alternatives to the diesel engine.

 The search for alternatives to the diesel engine can be motivated by a number of factors.
 Two of the more common motivations are the need for manufacturers to meet government mandated emission limits and a desire by equipment owners to save money.